Goldybin/ATIMONLAM-5.1-with-headphones/README.md

 # ATIMONLAM 5.1 sound with headphones
-Instructions on how to hear ATIMONLAM composition in 5.1 sound with headphones.
+Instructions on how to experience ATIMONLAM composition in 5.1 sound with headphones.

 1. Purchase the track https://www.shangshungpublications.com/en/products/product/atimonlam-english (also available in other languages)